geniusdynamics/2025--nairobi-devops-talk/slides2.md

       <div>
         <h3 class="text-xl font-bold mb-2">Experiment</h3>
         <p class="text-base opacity-80">
-          Spin up a test server and install NethServer 8.
+          Spin up a test server and install NethServer.
 Deploy a simple application with Coolify.
 Get your hands dirty and start learning.
 The best way to understand these tools is to use them.
         </p>
       </div>
     </div>

     <div class="flex items-start gap-6">
       <div class="text-3xl font-bold text-green-400 w-24 flex-shrink-0">This Month</div>
       <div>